jjgsherwood/FACT-AI/README.md

 * -s Seed used for training the model (default: 1)
 * -c Trains network on GPU if set
 * -p Preloads data on GPU if set
-* -sr: Saves the mean correlation coefficient (MCC) scores to a JSON file, where each key is a string representing the netwerk configuration and the value is a list with MCC scores with the seed as index.
+* -sr Saves the mean correlation coefficient (MCC) scores to a JSON file, where each key is a string representing the netwerk configuration and the value is a list with MCC scores with the seed as index.
 Can be set to 'data' or 'model', depending on which seed is varied. (default: None)
+* -sm Saves the model in trained_models/ if provided.

 In all our experiments -x was set to 1000_40_5_5_3_1_gauss_xtanh_u_f and the arguments -c and -p were set.